AviatrixSystems/Docs/HowTos/Controller_and_Software_Release_Notes.rst

 .. important::

   For the release notes of Controller and Gateway software versions 7.0 and later, click `here <https://docs.aviatrix.com/documentation/latest/release-notes/software-release-notes/software-release-notes.html>`_.
-The content below is an archived list of release notes for software versions 6.9 and earlier.
+The content below is a list of release notes for software versions 6.9 and earlier.

 6.8.1400 (11/18/2022)
 ===============================